berkeracir/ceng501/project/README.md

     </tr>
 </table>

 My model is trying to decide whether is input data belongs to WiFi, LTE or 5G signal type.
-However, in the paper, their model is trying to classify a signal into one of the 7 different signal types.
-I believe this difference is the reason that my accuracies are higher because classification task that I have implemented is much more simpler.
+However, in the paper, their model is trying to classify a signal into one of the 7 different signal class.
+I believe accuracy differences between the paper and my implementations might be originated from the fact that my models' classification task is much more simpler since there are no coexisting signals.

 ### **3.3.2 Confusion Matrices of the Best Models**

 Confusion matrices of authors' CNN, LSTM and CNN-LSTM models can be seen in *Figure 8*.
 Even though, it is not clearly stated that models from which noise level are used in the confusion matrices in the paper, my results are from noise level of SNR 20 dB.
 Confusion matrices from my implementations can be seen in figures below.
-I picked my *`CNN-S-FDA`*, *`LSTM`* and *`CNN-LSTM-S`* models as they have the highest accuracies among their counterpart architectures in that noise level.
+Selected models are *`CNN-S-FDA`*, *`LSTM`* and *`CNN-LSTM-S`* as they have the highest accuracies among their counterpart architectures in that noise level.

 <table style="margin-left:auto; margin-right:auto">
     <tr>